gokepelemo/notes-and-things/README.md

 # Notes and Things
-Lists of books and notes to share with your community
+Lists of books and notes to share with your community.
+Notes and Things enables you to create a list of published books and track your progress reading those books with friends, communities and book clubs.
+You and any member can like and add notes to books, then share the book or reading list on social media.
+I anticipate that people can get really creative with the notes.

+You get one reading list on your profile by default, then you can add more reading lists for any purpose.

 ## Technologies Used
 1. HTML